 hylas.
 But then on the other hand, when I look on sensible things in a different view, considering them as so many modes and qualities, I find it necessary to suppose a material substratum, without which they cannot be conceived to exist.
 Philonous.
 Material substratum call you it?
 Pray, by which of your senses came you acquainted with that being? hylas.
 I do not pretend to any proper positive idea of it.
 (DHP 197)

 This last passage in particular emphasizes something about the sense in which we have no idea of substance: we cannot form in our mind any obviously perceptual image or picture of bare substance or substratum.
 Once again, it is easy to be sympathetic with Berkeley’s criticism.
 Imagine beginning with an ordinary object, an apple, say, and stripping away all of its observable features: its color and smell and taste and shape and so on.
 It seems clear that at the end of this process one is not left with some substance that is buried away as it were at the core of the apple.
-Instead, once all of the observable features are stripped away one is left with nothing.
+Instead, once all of the observable features are stripped away, one is left with nothing.
 As Philonous puts the point: “Take away the sensations of softness, moisture, redness, tartness, and you take away the cherry” (DHP 249).

 Locke’s views on the nature of material substances and our idea of substance are notoriously difficult.
 But one strand in his thinking on the issue again points to the thought that Locke may be more interested in the cognitive work done by certain ideas than he is in the ideas themselves.
 Recall that Locke is interested in offering an account of the sort of thoughts humans have and the sorts of judgments that they make.
 One fact about humans is that they treat sand castles very differently than they treat piles of rocks.
 Similarly, humans think about basketball teams very differently than they do about random collections of strangers who happen to be shooting hoops in the gym at the same time.
-Put differently, it is a fact about humans that we are very sensitive to unities or to collections and this sensitivity plays a major role in our cognitive lives.
+Put differently, it is a fact about humans that we are very sensitive to unities or to collections, and this sensitivity plays a major role in our cognitive lives.

 If this is the case then there is a question about how it is that the mind can think about unified collections of properties.
 And, as we saw above, given his explanatory ambitions Locke is responsible for explaining which element of our cognition accounts for this ability.
 Arguably, his answer is that it is the idea of substance that is responsible for our capacity to think about unities and collections of things.
 As Locke writes: